 Lately, he's been lurking around open-source Clojure projects looking for easy bugs to fix.
 This is his way of paying back to the community.

 Two days in London

-If you're looking for the best place to learn about Clojure, Functional Programming and network with like-minded people, then the Clojure eXchange 2018 is the conference you simply can't miss!
-Meet with the world's leading experts, learn how to use Clojure in your team and discuss war...fp functional-programming clojurex clojure
+If you're looking for the best place to learn about Clojure, Functional Programming and network with like-minded people, then Clojure eXchange 2018 is the conference you simply can't miss.
+Meet with the world's leading experts on Clojure and learn the latest concepts and applications...fp functional-programming clojurex clojure

 Talks I've Given